tagyoureit/nodejs-poolController/README.md

 ## Standalone mode

 ### Pump controller (as of 4.0 alpha 8)
-Start the app and navigate to http://localhost:3000/public/pump.html.
-Addition of the pump control to `/bootstrap` is in progress
+~~Start the app and navigate to http://localhost:3000/public/pump.html.
+Addition of the pump control to `/bootstrap` is in progress~~.
+See #150.

 ***